25-Year-Old Pitcher – Atlanta Braves

 He should be nicknamed "Mike Filthynewicz" with his repertoire: a mid-90s heater, a piercing slider, a hammer curve and an emerging changeup.
 He's still figuring it all out, but his 2016 was a nice st...

-Foltynewicz allowed just a single run on four hits and two walks while striking out nine batters over seven innings during Sunday's loss to Philadelphia.
-He did not factor into the decision.
+Foltynewicz (5-5) allowed one run on four hits and three walks while striking out nine over five innings in Friday's 5-4 win over the Brewers.